Fopoga/Using-Conformal-Prediction-for-Uncertainty-Estimation-in-Electricity-Load-Demand/README.md

 - **QRF**: Good adaptation to data, but empirical coverage differs from nominal.
 - **CQR**: Achieves calibrated coverage (80%, 90%, 96%) with slightly narrower intervals than QRF.
 - **EnbPI**: Produces much sharper intervals but consistently under-covers.
-- **Adaptive EnbPI**: Small improvements with higher sigma quantiles, but still under nominal and costly.
+- **Adaptive EnbPI**: Small improvements with higher sigma quantiles, but still under nominal and time conssuming.

 ---

 ## 📜 License

 - Code is released under the **MIT License** (permissive, open-source).
-- The thesis text (`TFM_GABRIEL_PONS.pdf`) is released under a
+- The thesis text is released under a
   **Creative Commons Attribution-NonCommercial (CC BY-NC 4.0) License**.

 ---